noahgonzy/CSC2002S-Arch-Assignment/readme.txt

 nb.
 The file must be 64 x 64 pixels, have a file size of less than 100kb, and be 'LF' terminated

+nb. if converting from normal photo to greyscale, a 'P3' file must be used

 direct the 'filenamewrite' variable to the directory which you want your new file to be created along with the file name of the new file
 eg: "/home/$(USER)/Documents/jet_greyscale.ppm"